-Cas works on private and public commissions and is represented in international collections (including the Museum of Art and Design in New York, Arts Council England, The Embroiderer’s Guild and the Garden Museum London.)
+Cas works on private and public commissions and is represented in international collections (including the Museum of Art and Design in New York, Arts Council England, The Embroiderer’s Guild UK and the Garden Museum London.
+Examples of projects and other works are featured here (Click highlighted text in each section to see more images).
+She is also represented by the Saatchi on-line gallery.
+To arrange a visit to her studio or for more general enquiries about her work/prices please use the contact form.

 40 Yards shares the observations of familiar things, the stuff of the everyday, alongside the seasonal changes within the locality of the artists home.
 The piece began with a scrap of fabric with the words 40 yards printed on it.
 The basis for each piece is created from materials collected whilst travelling.
 Bringing the world of home and travel together.